jezzsantos/automate/docs/cli.md

 To receive structured output from any command, add the `--output-structured` option

+!!! info
-> This command will display all output AND errors into separate JSON responses in both stdout and in stderr.
+    This command will display all output AND errors into separate JSON responses in both stdout and in stderr.

 #### Successful responses